top of page

 Your Vet/RVN needs to walk around with you at your main central base (either in person or on a video call with you) and go through the Vet Report and fill it out and then email it over to us at alana@wildlifecarebadge.com.

-If you are a 'Hub' and outsource ANY (even one or two) wildlife casualties to off site Fosterers, you will ALSO need to collect and show your Vet/RVN - preferably on the day of their visit/video call for the Vet Check - pics of your Fosterers' premises (proven to be taken within the last month, by having either a dated newspaper in the pics or a phone with a dated news report in the pics, as outlined in the RR&T pdf) for them to also ok.
+If you are a 'Hub' and outsource ANY (even one or two) wildlife casualties to off site Fosterers, you will ALSO need to collect and show your Vet/RVN - preferably on the day of their visit/video call for the Vet Check - pics of your Fosterers' premises, proven to be taken within the last month, by having either a dated newspaper in the pics or a phone with a dated news report in the pics, for them to also ok.

 YOU GET YOUR BADGE!

-The day that you 'pass' your Veterinary visit (for want of a better word) which should also be the same day that a Vet looks through your Fosterer pics, you receive your RR&T Badge, woohoo!
+The day that you 'pass' your Veterinary visit (for want of a better word) you receive your WCB Badge, woohoo!
 This will mean that you go on the WCB website - on this PAGE - and that you get sent a high resolution digital badge that you can put on your social media and your website.
+You also get posted a sticker to put up in your premises.
+As a WCB Holder, you get immediate access to all of the free BENEFITS, from applying for grants to transport support & free ongoing training.

 From that date, you have a full year until you need to renew.